-Monday 23 May 2011
+Monday, 23 May 2011

 PASTA WITH SAUSAGE AND BLUE CHEESE, EPIRUS STYLE

 The native name for this recipe is "Makaronia me loukanika kai tyri," which literally translates to "pasta with sausages and cheese."
 It hails from the province of Epirus, which is a mountainous region in Northwestern Greece.
 The shores of Epirus rest on the Ionian Sea, and right across the sea, only a short ferryboat ride away is Italy.
-Ioannina, a city with a history which dates as far back as 700 CE, is the capital of the province of Epirus.
+Ioannina, a city with a history that dates as far back as 700 CE, is the capital of the province of Epirus.
 I imagine that this recipe was created in Ioannina or its surroundings because it includes the addition of blue cheese, which is not a traditional Greek-type cheese.
 The city has always been a busy trading centre so I can see how foreign traders could have introduced the locals to blue cheese.

 From a postcard, a lakeshore view of the city of Ioannina surrounded by the Pindos mountain range.

 I've had occasion to visit Ioannina, and I'll never forget the adventure of getting there!
-First, I should tell you that Ioannina is surrounded by the Pindos mountains which at elevations of over 2,500 meters in some places, are the highest mountains in Greece.
+First, I should tell you that Ioannina is surrounded by the Pindos mountains, which, at elevations of over 2,500 meters in some places, are the highest mountains in Greece.
 We had to drive through the Pindos mountain range to reach our destination.
 For the most part, the road consisted of two narrow lanes running in opposite directions, with nothing such as a median between them.
 Our car climbed round and round, winding higher and higher and making harrowing, sharp turns that put the fear of God into us.
 We had some very scenic views of mountain vistas, but we were also concerned about the steep drops which would suddenly appear on either side of the road.
 Did I mention there were few guard rails?
 Mishandle the steering wheel, and it would be goodnight and goodbye and down you go, all the way down a sheer, cavernous drop.
 The terrain reflects the names given to the villages: the place where we stopped to fill up with petrol was named Katara, which means "Curse."
 The driver of our car was none other than my brother, and in his estimation, the ride was "awesome" and "exhilarating."
-He knew I found the road dangerous, so he thought it would be funny if once in a while he scared me by yelling out "oh, no, we're going to die!"
+He knew I found the road dangerous, so he thought it would be funny if, once in a while, he scared me by yelling out, "Oh, no, we're going to die!"
 I wasn't too amused at the time, but now, as I write this, I can't help but chuckle.

 This photograph brings back so many memories...
 I will never forget the stark beauty of the Pindos range.
 By the way, the road appears wider in the picture ...